Getting Started

 Why HTTY Exists

-When you need to carry an h2c connection over stdin/stdout, PTYs, or SSH sessions, raw HTTP/2 bytes are not safe to write directly into the terminal stream.
-Control bytes can interfere with terminal parsing, corrupt visible output, or be truncated by terminal-oriented infrastructure.
+When you need to carry an h2c connection over stdin/stdout, PTYs, or SSH sessions, raw HTTP/2 bytes are not safe to write directly into a terminal that is still operating in ordinary text mode.
+HTTY solves that by emitting one terminal-safe bootstrap sequence and then handing the session over to raw byte transport.

 Use protocol-htty when you need:

-• Cross-runtime interoperability: Keep the framing simple enough to reimplement in other languages or environments.
+- Cross-runtime interoperability: Keep the bootstrap small enough to reimplement in other languages or environments.

-Without HTTY, higher-level systems would need to invent their own ad hoc framing and decoding rules before they could safely carry HTTP/2 over terminal I/O.
+Without HTTY, higher-level systems would need to invent their own ad hoc terminal bootstrap and raw-mode coordination before they could safely carry HTTP/2 over terminal I/O.

 Core Concepts